Brittny Gastineau: Modeling

 After moving back to Manhattan, Gastineau signed with the Elite Model Management, and became a model as part of their celebrity division.
 Within weeks of signing with the agency, she appeared in a spread for Stuff magazine.
 She walked runways for Anne Bowen and Anna Sui during NYC fashion week in 2005, and signed an endorsement deal with L'Oréal Paris, which led to a European advertising campaign.
 During that time, she became the face of casual wear designer Ed Hardy.
 Later, Gastineau appeared on the cover of Steppin' Out, Hamptons and Lucire magazines.
 In 2005, she appeared on Maxim magazine's Hot 100 list, ranking at number 60.

-In 2006, she walked the runway for New York Fashion Week, for designer, Yumi Katsura, and the modelled for the designer's bridal collection later that year.
+In 2006, she walked the runway for New York Fashion Week, for designer, Yumi Katsura, and then modelled for the designer's bridal collection later that year.

 Her modeling career included contracts with MAC cosmetics, as well as occasional runway shows for boutiques such as Heatherette run by Traver Rains and Richie Rich.
 She also shared a high-end accessory line with her mother, Tresu Glam, and in 2007, they added a costume jewelry line as well.

 Gastineau continues to pursue modelling, which includes occasional magazine layouts.
 She has appeared on the cover of Social Life magazine, and appearances in magazines L.A.
 Confidential and Life and Style.
 In 2008 at Fashion Week in NYC, she walked the runway for designer Tamara Pogosian, and was featured in a campaign for Ferrari California in Beverly Hills.
 She made a small appearance in the movie Bruno where she was duped by the Sacha Cohen character into believing she was on a TV show when in fact, she was the victim of Cohen's role play.

 Gastineau made occasional appearances as Kim Kardashian's friend on the E! show Keeping Up with the Kardashians.